-- 1. END FELONY DISENFRANCHISEMENT IN FLORIDA - 2.
-REFORM FLORIDA'S RULES OF CLEMENCY - 3.
-INVEST IN RE-ENTRY AND REMOVE ROADBLOCKS TO RE-INTEGRATION - 4.
-REDUCE HARSH SENTENCING RULES AND PRACTICES about demogracy disenfranchisement
+- 2. REFORM FLORIDA'S RULES OF CLEMENCY - 3.
+INVEST IN RE-ENTRY AND REMOVE ROADBLOCKS To re-integration - 4.
+REDUCE HARSH SENTENCING RULES AND PRACTICES

 - 5. SUPPORT CIVIC ENGAGEMENT IN COMMUNITIES OF COLOR, Especially among returning citizens and other Impacted communities - 6.
 DIVERSIFY DATA COLLECTION REGARDING RETURNING CITIZENS AND THE COMMUNITIES WHERE THEY LIVE - 7.
 ESTABLISH A FUNDAMENTAL RIGHT TO VOTE IN THE U.S. CONSTITUTION